zacharyelston/RedmineMCP/README.md

 For local development, the `credentials.yaml` file stores your API keys and connection details.
 The repository includes a `.gitignore` file that prevents this file from being committed to version control, ensuring your sensitive information remains private.

 1. The setup scripts will automatically create a `credentials.yaml` file with Redmine settings
-2. You'll need to add your OpenAI API key to this file
+2. You'll need to add your Claude API key to this file
 3. The application will automatically read from this file when available

 ### Docker Container Architecture